JayBuckley7/BruhwalkerLua/README.md

 ## Instructions
 1. Add `xJinx.lua` to the lua folder.
+2. Add `xCore.lua` to the lua folder.
-2. That's it!
+3. That's it!
 You're ready to use the script.

 ## Prerequisites
 xCore.lua